 Similar shortcomings pervade EPA's discussion of drinking water treatment costs.
-While EPA recognizes that it is in possession of research and empirical data that describe and estimate how decreased nutrient pollution benefits drinking water treatment, EPA simply "fails to use the data . . . to provide readers with an assessment of the general magnitude of these benefits."209 This is especially surprising given that EPA itself published a thorough literature review that surveys studies about costs attributable to excess nutrient pollution-including to drinking water treatment.210 There, EPA identified numerous documented examples of "increased treatment costs" due to excess nutrients, which, in some cases, cost municipalities millions of dollars.211
+While EPA recognizes that it is in possession of research and empirical data that describe and estimate how decreased nutrient pollution benefits drinking water treatment, EPA simply "fails to use the data . . . to provide readers with an assessment of the general magnitude of these benefits."
+This is especially surprising given that EPA itself published a thorough literature review that surveys studies about costs attributable to excess nutrient pollution-including to drinking water treatment.
+There, EPA identified numerous documented examples of "increased treatment costs" due to excess nutrients, which, in some cases, cost municipalities millions of dollars.
+The costs are treatment to the costs are costs as a cost municipalities millions of dollars.

-While EPA acknowledges the existence of its literature review, it claims that it cannot quantify "changes in treatment costs" because there is "limited data" about "baseline operation and maintenance (O&M) costs for systems potentially affected by the proposed rule."212 But data in EPA's possession allows the Agency to, at the very least, describe and account for the significant magnitude of costs borne by communities seeking to "address poor drinking water
+While EPA acknowledges the existence of its literature review, it claims that it cannot quantify "changes in treatment costs" because there is "limited data" about "baseline operation and maintenance (O&M) costs for systems potentially affected by the proposed rule."
+But data in EPA's possession allows the Agency to, at the very least, describe and account for the significant magnitude of costs borne by communities seeking to "address poor drinking water"